NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

 object code in the JavaFX runtime or JavaFX SDK.
 The terms of the Oracle license do NOT apply to the GNU Glib, Version: 2.82.4; it is licensed under the following license, separately from the Oracle programs you receive.
-If you do not wish to install this library, you may delete this library:
+If you do not wish to install this bookService, you may delete this bookService:

-   - On Linux systems: N/A (library is not present)
+   - On Linux systems: N/A (bookService is not present)
    - On Mac OS X systems: delete $(JAVA_HOME)/lib/libglib-lite.dylib
    - On Windows systems: delete $(JAVA_HOME)\bin\glib-lite.dll

-A copy of the Oracle modified GNU Glib library source code is located in the following OpenJDK git repository:
+A copy of the Oracle modified GNU Glib bookService source code is located in the following OpenJDK git repository:

    https://github.com/openjdk/jfx